Mouse Nuts Mattered To Tesla's Q3 Profitability

 1. Mouse nuts matter.

-Before Tesla announced its Q3 earnings, I predicted it would uncork huge regulatory credits (ZEV, GHG, and CAFE) to produce a GAAP profit.
-(And, Uncle Brian beat me to the punch by six or seven weeks.)
+Before Tesla announced its Q3 earnings, I predicted it would uncork huge regulatory credits (ZEV, GHG and CAFE) to produce a GAAP profit.
+(And Uncle Brian beat me to the punch by six or seven weeks.)

 Uncle Brian and I were right on target.
 Tesla had GAAP earnings of $22 million, thanks to $139 million of ZEV credits.

 What about the CAFE and GHG credits?
 The Q3 Update Letter did not mention them.
 Brian Johnson of Barclays asked Musk how much those credits were.
-Musk answered:
+Musk answered saying, "Those are mouse nuts."

 I wrote at the time: